 On the project Options dialog box, on the Units tab, you can add direction, distance, and location units of measure to your project.
 This makes them available in editing dialog boxes for constraint tools that specify distance, direction, or location.

 For example, if your map is set to a state plane coordinate system with units in U.S. survey feet, and you add meters to the project, meter (m) appears as an optional unit in the drop-down list when you create a line segment at a specified distance.
 Your values are automatically converted.

 To learn more about unit settings for editing, see the following:

 For steps to change the coordinate display units that appear at the bottom of a map or scene view, see Map units, location units, and display units.

 - On the Edit tab, in the Manage Edits group, click the Options dialog box launcher .

-The new unit code appears in the units table.
+The unit name appears in the table.